ProjectLibertyLabs/siwf/docs/src/Actions/Start.md

-# Redirect User to Frequency Access (or other SIWF compatible services)
+# Redirect User to a SIWF-Compatible Service (e.g. Frequency Access)

 To start the authentication loop, your application will generate an Authentication URL for each user.

+Note: The following instruction examples are based on Frequency Access.

 ## Quick Reference